Debt Collection Laws

 - Call you early in the morning or late at night

-- Call you at your job (but only if you tell the debt collector you can't get collection calls at work)
+- Call you at your job if you tell the debt collector you can't get collection phone calls at work

-- Contact you directly if you have an attorney
+- Make direct contact with you if you tell them you have an attorney

 - Contact other people about your debt or bother your family

-- Contact you at all (but only if you tell them in writing not to)
+- Contact you after you tell them in writing to stop

 - Harass you, your friends, or your family

-Note: The fact that a creditor can't contact you directly if you have an attorney is a very good reason to get one.
-An attorney can also help you understand your rights to consumer credit and not being harassed and may be able to negotiate a settlement or a payment plan with a creditor.
+Note: The fact that a creditor can't make direct contact with you if you have an attorney is one of many excellent reasons to get one.
+An attorney can also help you understand your rights.
+You may be able to negotiate a settlement or a payment plan with a creditor.

-You Are Protected by the Fair Debt Collection Practices Act
+The Fair Debt Collection Practices Act Protects You

-The FDCPA details how creditors can communicate with you and who is protected.
-Read on for specifics about each section of the act.
+The FDCPA details how creditors can communicate with you and who the law protects.
+Read on for specifics about each section of the Act.

-Any communication between you and the creditor is carefully controlled under federal law.
+Any communication between you and the creditor is controlled under federal law.

 A debt collector or creditor can only contact you at a "usual time."
-The law defines this as after 8 a.m. and before 9 p.m. in the time zone where you live.
-They can only contact you at unusual times or places if you have given them permission or a judge approves it.
-Overall, a creditor cannot inconvenience you and should make every effort to contact you at standard times and places.
+The law defines this as after 8 a.m. and before 9 p.m. in your time zone.
+They can only contact you at unusual times or places if you have given permission or a judge approves it.
+A creditor cannot inconvenience you and should try to contact you at standard times and places.

 A collection agent can call your work or call your work phone unless your employer prohibits these calls.
 You need to work with your attorney or tell the collection company that they cannot contact you at work.